Access to Higher Education: Science for Health Practitioners

 You will be supported throughout the course by a personal tutor who will also give you guidance in applying for Higher Education courses.
 All students study a core of communications, research and study skills.
 You will be awarded credits on completion of each units with a Pass, Merit or Distinction grade.
 All credits are awarded are awarded at level 3 which broadly equates to A-level study.
 Assessment is continuous over the whole year and is based on a number of set pieces of work such as essays, projects, presentations and examinations.

-The Access to Higher Education Diploma in Science for Health Practitioners is widely recognised by UK universities.
-However, we advise that if you are hoping to go on to do a degree course at a specific university, it would be useful to contact the university, to check that the Diploma you have chosen is in an appropriate subject area and is recognised by the university or college.
+The Access to Higher Education Diploma Science for Health Practitioners is widely recognised by UK universities.
+If you are planning to study a degree course at a specific university, it would be useful to contact them to check that the Access Course you have chosen is in an appropriate subject area and is recognised by the university or college.
+Please be aware that university entry criteria can change at any time.

 Please contact the Advice Shop for information on fees and financial support which may be available.
 We recommend you also check our Finance pages for further information including student travel offers.